ROXtiGerf/slingshot/participants/template.md

 ## (1) Brief Project Description

 *As the world tend to be information explosion, people are attracted by the media which is diverse and with high density.
-The project "" is a window which integrate picture and vedio exploring(like TikTok), community comment board(under certain topic or vedio, autonomical and governed by community), search function and related content recommendation*
+The project "" is a window which integrate picture and video exploring(like TikTok), community comment board(under certain topic or video, autonomical and governed by community), search function and related content recommendation.
+We notice that many social media app do not allow sending pictures as comment or cannot send pictures freely(e.g. in discord, if you want sent a picture in channel, you had to upload it as a file).
+So, benifit from the feature of IPFS, We are able to reduce the redundancy so that we can afford. *

 ## (2) Link to Project UI